ned2/slapdash/{{cookiecutter.project_slug}}/README.md

-them directly to web requests from the outside world for two reasons: 1) incoming requests will not be buffered, exposing you to potential denial of service attacks, and 2) you will be serving your static assets via Dash's Flask instance, which is slow. `run-{{ cookiecutter.project_slug }}-prod` uses `mod_wsgi-express` to spin up an Apache process (separate to any process already running and listening on port 80) that will buffer requests, passing them off to the worker processes running your app, and will also set up the Apache instance to serve your static assets much faster than would be the case through the Python worker processes.
+them directly to web requests from the outside world for two reasons: 1) incoming requests will not be buffered, exposing you to potential denial of service attacks, and 2) you will be serving your static assets via Dash's Flask instance, which is slow.
+The production script uses `mod_wsgi-express` to spin up an Apache process (separate to any process already running and listening on port 80) that will buffer requests, passing them off to the worker processes running your app, and will also set up the Apache instance to serve your static assets much faster than would be the case through the Python worker processes.

 _Note:_ You will need to reinstall this package in order for changes to the `run-{{ cookiecutter.project_slug }}-prod` script to take effect even if you